opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Compares the pixels color of the Up and Down node content and selects the darker one as the result color.
 The white in the Up node content does not affect the result; the black gives a black result.

-If only one node is defined, the darkening operation is applied to all the images underlaying its content according to the Xsheet layering order.
+If only one node is defined, the darkening operation is applied to all the images underlaying its content according to the Xsheet/Timeline layering order.

 .. _dissolve: